ItsaMeTuni/tome/docs/settings.md

 `TOME_SMTP_PORT`: (integer) TCP Port number to connect to the SMTP server via.
 Default 25.
 If STARTTLS or direct TLS is enabled you'll probably want to set this to 587.

-`TOME_SMTP_`: (string) Username with which to authenticate to the SMTP server.
+`TOME_SMTP_USERNAME`: (string) Username with which to authenticate to the SMTP server.
 Will not login if not specified.

 `TOME_SMTP_PASSWORD`: (string) Password with which to authenticate to the SMTP server.

-`TOME_SMTP_`: (boolean) Enable the STARTTLS SMTP extension when connecting to the mail server.
+`TOME_SMTP_STARTTLS`: (boolean) Enable the STARTTLS SMTP extension when connecting to the mail server.
 Default False.

 `TOME_SMTP_DIRECT_TLS`: (boolean) Enable direct TLS connection to the SMTP server (sometimes called SMTPS).
 Default False.

-`TOME_FROM_`: (string) SMTP FROM address to send emails using.
+`TOME_EMAIL_FROM`: (string) SMTP FROM address to send emails using.
 To ensure your emails do not get marked as spam, make sure this is a domain the mail server is verified to send from (using SPF/DKIM).
 Required if SMTP is enabled.

 ## Database
 **Note that these environment variables do not use the `TOME_` prefix as they are designed to be compatible with those used by the official [PostgreSQL Docker image](https://hub.docker.com/_/postgres)**